VERSALIST GUIDES

 Training Objective

-The foundation: predict the next token (causal language modeling) or fill masked tokens (masked language modeling).
-This simple objective, applied at scale, leads to remarkable capabilities.
+Predict next token (causal LM) or fill masked tokens (masked LM).
+This simple objective at scale leads to remarkable capabilities.

 Fine-tuning Methods

-• Preference Alignment: RLHF, DPO, RLAIF to align with human preferences
+• Preference Alignment: RLHF, DPO to align with human preferences

 Prompting Strategies